Proving a De Facto Relationship

-If you are in a de facto relationship with an Australian permanent resident or citizen, it is possible to apply for a partner visa
+If you are in a de facto relationship with an Australian permanent resident or citizen, it is possible to apply for a Partner visa on this basis.

 Many applicants fail in their applications because they do not understand how to prove that they are in a de facto relationship.